de846/de846.github.io/README.md

 ### Partition
 I need a partition (and a swap is recommended), so I shut down the CentOS VM to create a new virtual disk and attach it.
 I'll create a 20 GB disk, with 2GB for swap.

+I used gdisk to create a gpt partition, created a 10MB partition for Grub BIOS (ef02), a 2GB swap (8200) and ~18GB root filesystem (8300).
+I decided to not make separate partitions for /boot, /tmp, etc. to keep it simple on my first pass.

 ### LFS packages
 From section 3.2 and 3.3, I copied the text and used awk to export the URLs need to create a list to pass into wget using:
 ```